So many of us would give anything to be able to travel the world full-time.

 CCTV cameras – Are there any security cameras on the property and have their whereabouts been disclosed to you?

-Keys – Which keys are for which doors in the property?
+Keys – Which keys are for which doors/windows of the property?
 Is there a spare key hidden somewhere or left with one of the neighbours?

 Fire extinguishers – Where are they located in the house and how to use them?